cosmos/cosmos/WHITEPAPER.md

 ## Inter-blockchain Communication (IBC) ########################################

-Now we look at how the hub and zones communicate with each other.
-Say that there are three blockchains, "Zone1", "Zone2", and "Hub", and we wish for "Zone1" to produce a packet destined for "Zone2" going through "Hub".
-For a packet to move from one blockchain to another, a proof is posted on the receiving chain that the sending chain published a packet for the alleged destination.
+Now we look at how the Hub and zones communicate with each other.
+For example, if there are three blockchains, "Zone1", "Zone2", and "Hub", and we wish for "Zone1" to produce a packet destined for "Zone2" going through "Hub".
+To move a packet from one blockchain to another, a proof is posted on the receiving chain.
+The proof states that the sending chain published a packet for the alleged destination.
 For the receiving chain to check this proof, it must be able keep up with the sender's block headers.
-This mechanism is similar to that used by sidechains, requiring two interacting chains to "be aware" of one another via a bidirectional stream of proof-of-existence datagrams (transactions).
+This mechanism is similar to that used by sidechains, which requires two interacting chains to be aware of one another via a bidirectional stream of proof-of-existence datagrams (transactions).

-The IBC protocol can naturally be defined using two types of transactions: an `IBCBlockCommitTx` transaction, which allows a blockchain to prove to any observer of its most recent block-hash, and an `IBCPacketTx` transaction, which allows a blockchain to prove to any observer that the given packet was indeed published by the sender's application via a Merkle-proof to the recent block-hash.
+The IBC protocol can naturally be defined using two types of transactions: an `IBCBlockCommitTx` transaction, which allows a blockchain to prove to any observer of its most recent block-hash, and an `IBCPacketTx` transaction, which allows a blockchain to prove to any observer that the given packet was indeed published by the sender's application, via a Merkle-proof to the recent block-hash.

-By splitting the IBC mechanics into two separate transactions `IBCBlockCommitTx` and `IBCPacketTx`, we allow the native fee market-mechanism of the receiving chain to determine which packets get committed (i.e. acknowledged), while allowing for complete freedom on the sending chain as to how many outbound packets are allowed.
+By splitting the IBC mechanics into two separate transactions, we allow the native fee market-mechanism of the receiving chain to determine which packets get committed (i.e. acknowledged), while allowing for complete freedom on the sending chain as to how many outbound packets are allowed.

 ![Figure of Zone1, Zone2, and Hub IBC without acknowledgement](https://raw.githubusercontent.com/gnuclear/atom-whitepaper/master/msc/ibc_without_ack.png)